octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.7 - 2023-06-07 =
+* Initial support for Alto by Vebra format
+* Show warnings when setting up an import if required libraries (cURL, SimpleXML etc) are missing

 = 1.0.6 - 2023-06-07 =
 * Initial support for agentOS format